 Most residents rent their homes, but that doesn’t necessarily mean apartment-style living.
 Plenty of residents commute to work every day.
 No matter where you live in the city, the public schools in Seattle are highly rated.
 Be sure to research neighborhoods, since crime rates in Seattle are higher than the national average across the board.

 The cost of living has shot up in Seattle in recent years, although compared to places like New York and LA, residents will find Seattle to be slightly less expensive.
-On average, for two adults and a child with only one adult working, you’d need over $67,000 a year to cover basic expenses.
+The median home price is $851,400 and the cost of living is 72.3% higher than the US average.

-If you’re ready to make the move and raise your family in Seattle, you can find more resources here: https://www.seattlecu.com/blog/an-insiders-guide-to-moving-to-seattle
+If you’re ready to make the move and raise your family in Seattle, you can find more resources here.

 With a top-notch public school system and a low crime rate, Irvine is a popular California city for families.
-With over 270,000 residents, your family will enjoy an urban and suburban mix, giving you some of the luxuries of a larger city without the hassles that typically come with them.
+With over 270,000 residents, your family will enjoy an urban and suburban mix.
+You’ll get many of the luxuries of a larger city without the hassles that typically come with them.

 You’ll enjoy plenty of local restaurants, coffee shops, and parks throughout the city.
-With mountains in the distance, you’re only a short drive from hiking trails and outdoor activities which you can enjoy nearly year-round with California’s warm weather.
+With mountains in the distance, you’re only a short drive from hiking trails and outdoor activities.
+Thanks to California’s nearly year-round warm weather, you can enjoy getting outside.
 But for days you’d prefer to stay indoors, there are also art and children’s museums, theatre performances, and even indoor go-kart racing.

 The job market in Irvine is filled with high-paying jobs, low unemployment rates, and a diverse market.
-Most residents also have a lower commute time, meaning they can spend more time at home and less time in rush hour.
+Most residents also have a lower commute time.
+This means they can spend more time at home and less time in rush hour.

-If you’re interested in raising your family in Irvine, you can find more resources here: https://www.niche.com/places-to-live/irvine-orange-ca/
+If you’re interested in raising your family in Irvine, you can find more resources here.

 As Maine’s largest metro area, Portland is filled with artful living, farm-to-table dining, local entrepreneurs, and unique residential communities for all families.
 The Portland lifestyle isn’t for everyone, but it’s certainly keeping the over 532,000 current residents happy.

 The city is perfect for families that enjoy outdoor adventures like skiing, hiking, fishing, sailing, and even apple picking.
-The proximity to the water means that fresh seafood is a frequent menu option, and you’re never too far from a lobster roll.
+The proximity to the water means that fresh seafood is a frequent menu option.
+You’re never too far from a lobster roll.
 The downtown area is also home to many live music events for all ages.

 There are less than 90 public and private schools in the area, but the student-to-teacher ratio is 12:1.
-There is also an incredibly low crime rate in the area, making it a safer city than similarly sized metro areas.
+There is also an incredibly low crime rate in the area.
+It is a safer city than similarly sized metro areas.

-If you’re ready to raise your family in Portland, you can find more resources here: https://realestate.usnews.com/places/maine/portland
+If you’re ready to raise your family in Portland, you can find more resources here.

 Raleigh, North Carolina